kclreflect/config/cluster/readme.txt

-to setup cluster for this project, add appropriate .env files and run:
+to set up cluster for this project, add appropriate .env files and run:

 aws/setup-cluster-0-init
 aws/setup-cluster-1-encryption